Why Mastered for iTunes Matters

-It doesn’t matter if you’re a major label dealing directly with iTunes or a self-released artist using an aggregator; iTunes wants a specific digital audio premaster so that they can do the encoding (i.e. mastering) in-house.
+It doesn’t matter if you’re a major label dealing directly with Apple Music or a self-released artist using an aggregator; Apple wants a specific digital audio premaster so that they can do the encoding (i.e. mastering) in-house.

 A Guide to Mastering for Digital Distribution